 Each of these marquee events has satellites.
 Players can win a ticket for $22 to $33.

 All players must purchase Gold Coins to play.
-When you purchase Gold Coins, you will receive the same amount in Sweeps Cash.
+When you purchase Gold Coins, you will receive the same amount in Sweeps Coins.

 Transactions on Global Poker are now handled by Worldpay, which offers deposit options via Visa and Mastercard.
-Global Poker has announced that its use of PayPal for deposits and withdrawals ended in June of 2018.
+Players can also use Skrill to do their banking.
+Global Poker ended its use of PayPal for deposits and withdrawals in June 2018.

 Cashouts will now proceed as direct deposits to a bank account of the player’s choice.
 You must have at least $50 in order to cashout.